 How to Use the College Basketball Odds Comparison Tool

-Using the NCAAB Odds Comparison Tool is like going to school.
-On the first day it seems overwhelming, but by the end of the week you can find every classroom.
+Using the NCAAB odds comparison tool is like going to school.
+On the first day, it seems overwhelming.
+By the end of the week, you can find every classroom.

-Here how you can do the NCAAB Odds Comparison Tool “three step” to dance your way to being a better bettor.
+Here is how you can do the NCAAB odds comparison tool three-step to dance your way to being a better bettor.

-- Step 1: Pick your bet type: On our odds page, it is easy to pick between spread, total, and money line bets to find the best prices
+- Pick your bet type: On our odds page, it is easy to pick between spread, total, and moneyline bets to find the best prices.

-- Step 3: Make your bet: After you find the best price for your bet, you should log into your sportsbook account and make a bet.
+- Make your bet: After you find the best price for your bet, you should log into your sportsbook account and make a bet.

 For a breakeven bettor, the odds comparison tool can be the difference between winning and losing.

-How to Sign Up to an Online Sportsbook
+How to Sign Up for an Online Sportsbook

 The easiest part of sports betting is signing up for a sportsbook.
 Why?
 Because the sportsbooks want your business.

-- Step 2: Sign-up: By law, sportsbooks must confirm your identity before accepting wagers.
-All you must do for sportsbooks to confirm your identity is to answer a few questions about your address, birthdate, etc.
+- Sign-up: By law, sportsbooks must confirm your identity before accepting wagers.
+All you must do for sportsbooks to confirm your identity is to answer a few questions about your address, birth date, etc.

-- Step 3: Deposit: To bet, you need to have money in your account.
+- Deposit: To bet, you need to have money in your account.
 Luckily there are many deposit options available which include Credit/Debit, Paypal, Checking/ACH, and other options.

-- Step 4: Bet: Now that you have money in your account, bets can be placed.
+- Bet: Now that you have money in your account, bets can be placed.

 Besides line shopping, the best way to make money betting on sports is to maximize the sign-up offer.
 There are multiple sportsbooks in a competitive sports betting marketplace.
 To stand out among competitors, they offer generous welcome offers to new customers.

-My favorite of these offers are deposit bonuses where 100% of your deposit up to $250 or even $750 is matched.
-With these offers you can deposit $250 and have $500 to bet with.
-With these offers, it is a one-shot deal, so you should maximize your deposit bonus.
+My favorite of these offers is a deposit bonus, where 100% of your deposit is matched by the sportsbook.
+With these offers, you could theoretically deposit $250 and have $500 to bet with.